TheDatumOrg/TSB-UAD/docs/evaluation/Affiliation.md

 # In practice

-In TSB-kit, we provide a unique fonction to retrieve all evaluation measures.
+In TSB-UAD, we provide a unique fonction to retrieve all evaluation measures.

 ```{eval-rst}
 .. autoclass:: TSB_UAD.vus.metrics.get_metrics